Disclaimer: I don't own Rosario+Vampire, nor do I make any money from the writing of this story. Simple enough, ne?

 "Yahoo~!
-Good morning Tsuku~~~~~~~ne!
+Good morning, Tsuku~~~~~~~ne!

 He would have smiled had he not been flailing his arms trying to breathe.
-That voice—this situation in general—was all too familiar.
+That voice—the situation in general—was all too familiar.
 Still, it wasn't like he could calmly analyze it like his mindset seemed to be today.
 "K-Kurumu-chan!
 Can't breathe!
 Can't breathe!"

 Thankfully—or maybe not for her—he was soon released from her grip when his gifted assailant was frozen solid and pulled away.
 "Cool down, you big-breasted idiot."